ay123net/uefift2/README.md

 * Support build tools: GCC and VS

 ## Run
-* Put the font file to the efi file folder
+* Put the ttc font file to the efi file folder
 * Run in uefi shell

 ## Author